Short-term health insurance

 Enrollment in short-term health plans is available year-round, albeit with medical underwriting.
 So you can enroll or change plans anytime you like, without having to wait for an open enrollment period.

 (Note that some states prohibit enrollment in short-term health plans during the open enrollment period for ACA-complaint coverage.
-Maine and Washington are examples of this, but no insurers offer short-term health plans in either of those states as of 2023.)
+Maine8 and Washington9 are examples of this, but no insurers offer short-term health plans in either of those states as of 2024.)

 How long will it take me to get short-term coverage?

-With short-term policies, healthy applicants can secure immediate individual and family coverage, with plans that can kick in as early as the next day.
-If you already know the number of days you will need to be covered, your insurer may allow you to make a single payment for the whole coverage period.
+With short-term policies, applicants who are younger than 65 and who don’t have any of the medical conditions that would result in a declined application can secure immediate individual and family coverage, with plans that can kick in as early as the next day.10 If you already know the number of days you will need to be covered, your insurer may allow you to make a single payment for the whole coverage period.

-(It’s important to understand that short-term healthcare plans generally rely on post-claims underwriting, which means they’ll go back and take a closer look at your medical history if and when you experience an injury or illness that results in a medical claim, to ensure that the condition was not pre-existing.)
+(It’s important to understand that short-term healthcare plans generally rely on post-claims underwriting, which means the insurer will go back and take a closer look at your medical history if and when you experience an injury or illness that results in a medical claim, to ensure that the condition was not pre-existing.)

 How much does short-term health insurance cost?

-With that said, however, most people are eligible for premium subsidies to purchase coverage through the exchange, assuming they’re not eligible for Medicare, Medicaid, or an employer’s health plan.
-And opting for short-term coverage would mean that you’d forfeit your premium subsidy.
+With that said, however, many people are eligible for premium subsidies to purchase coverage through the exchange, assuming they’re not eligible for Medicare, Medicaid, or an employer’s health plan (93% of Marketplace enrollees were receiving premium subsidies as of early 202411).
+And opting for short-term coverage would mean that you’d give up your opportunity to receive a premium subsidy.

-How do short-term health insurance premiums compare to ACA plan premiums?
+How do short-term health insurance premiums compare to ACA-compliant plan premiums?

 A lower monthly premium is the primary draw for short-term plans.
-Consider a single 45-year-old, living in southwestern Wyoming and earning an income of $13,000/year in 2023 (there’s an ACA-specific calculation for household income).
-That’s under the 2022 poverty level, which is used to determine eligibility for 2023 subsidies.
+Consider a single 45-year-old, living in southwestern Wyoming and earning an income of $14,000/year in 2024.
+(There’s an ACA-specific calculation for household income; it’s a form of modified adjusted gross income, but it differs from MAGI calculations used for other purposes).
+That’s under the 2023 federal poverty level, which is used to determine eligibility for 2024 subsidies.
 And Wyoming has not accepted federal funding to expand Medicaid.
-That means this person is ineligible for Medicaid, and they’re also ineligible for premium subsidies in the exchange/marketplace (ie, they’re in the coverage gap).
+That means this person is ineligible for Medicaid, and they’re also ineligible for premium subsidies in the exchange/Marketplace (ie, they’re in the coverage gap).

-The least expensive ACA-compliant plan available to this person will cost $647/month.
-That’s obviously unrealistic with an income of only a little more than a thousand dollars a month.
+The least expensive ACA-compliant plan available to this person will cost $669/month.12 That’s likely unrealistic with an income of only a little more than a thousand dollars a month.

-But if we look at short-term plans, there are policies available with premiums starting at around $110/month, and numerous plans available with premiums below $200/month.
-That’s still a stretch for someone earning $13,000/year, but it’s much more feasible than $647/month.
+But if we look at short-term plans, there are policies available with premiums starting at under $150/month, and numerous plans available with premiums below $300/month.
+That could still be a stretch for someone earning $14,000/year, but it’s much more feasible than $669/month.

-The deductible for the lowest-priced short-term plans will be in the range of $10,000 (versus $7,500 for the least-expensive ACA-compliant plan), and the out-of-pocket maximum will be $20,000 (versus $8,150 for the cheapest ACA-compliant plan available to this person; the upper limit on out-of-pocket costs for any ACA-compliant plan is $9,100 in 2023).
+The deductible for the lowest-priced short-term plans will be in the range of $10,000 (versus $9,100 for the least-expensive ACA-compliant plan in the area), and the out-of-pocket maximum will be $20,000 (versus $9,100 for the cheapest ACA-compliant plan available to this person; the upper limit on out-of-pocket costs for any ACA-compliant plan is $9,450 in 2024).13

-Some of the available short-term plans have a maximum duration of six months, while others allow up to 364 days of coverage.
-There are several plan designs available, and although none of them are as comprehensive as ACA-compliant plans, the trade-off is that they have much lower premiums.
+The available short-term plans all have a maximum total duration of four months, including renewals under federal rules.
+There are several plan designs available, and although none of them provide comprehensive benefits as is the case under ACA-compliant plans, the trade-off is that they have lower premiums.

-(It should be noted that if this person had an income of $14,000, instead of $13,000, they would be eligible for a premium subsidy of more than $900 per month, which would allow them to choose from numerous premium-free ACA-compliant plans in the Wyoming exchange.
-None of the available plans would cost more than about $140/month, even for the most comprehensive options.
+(It should be noted that if this person had an income of $15,000, instead of $14,000, they would be eligible for a premium subsidy of more than $939 per month, which would allow them to choose from numerous premium-free ACA-compliant plans in the Wyoming exchange.
+None of the available plans would cost more than about $37/month, even for the most comprehensive options.
 This is why it’s so important to understand the income thresholds for subsidy eligibility in the exchange.)

 What does short-term health insurance cover?